qls0ulp/fogmachine/docs/cli_arguments.md

 mstream -p 5050
 ```

-## Set Music Directory
+## Set Media Directory
-Use the `-m` command to set the music directory.
+Use the `-m` command to set the media directory.
 This must be a full path.
 Relative paths will not work!

 Will default to current working directory if not set